Dear readers of ADxS.org, please forgive the disruption.

 Task changes are controlled by the mPFC.52

-Stress impairs task switching, which correlates with a decrease in apical dendritic spines in mPFC.53
+Stress impairs task metabolism, which correlates with a decrease in apical dendritic spines in the mPFC.53

-In ADHD, attentional control is altered in precisely this specific way: in ADHD, neither attention itself nor the directability of attention per se is impaired; rather, attentional control is subject to its own specific pattern: task switching is impeded, distraction is facilitated.
+In ADHD, attention control is altered in precisely this specific way: in ADHD, neither attention itself nor the directability of attention itself is impaired, but rather attention control is subject to its own specific pattern: task switching is more difficult, distraction is easier.
 Attention is increasingly subject to intrinsic control.

 1.2.2.
 Working memory

-Stress impairs working memory in the dlPFC2 and increases conditioning for negative but not positive stimuli54 and default mode network activity.55
+Stress impairs working memory in the dlPFC2 and increases conditioning for negative, but not for positive stimuli54 and the activity of the default mode network.55

 The working memory

-Working memory is tested by tests in which information received must be retained during a delay in order to make a decision after the delay has ended.
+Working memory is tested using tests in which information received must be retained during a delay in order to make a decision after the end of the delay.
 Monkeys are asked to remember the position of a briefly presented stimulus on a screen and then move their eyes to focus on that position.
-Rodents are asked to remember which arm of a T-shaped maze it visited previously and visit the opposite arm on the following trial.
-The tasks are repeated tens or hundreds of times, so that during the delay not only the “signal” (i.e., the correct choice) must be kept in memory, but also the “noise” (information from previous trials) must be suppressed
+Rodents are asked to remember which arm of a T-shaped maze they previously visited and then visit the opposite arm on the following trial.
+The tasks are repeated tens or hundreds of times, so that during the delay not only the “signal” (i.e. the correct choice) must be remembered, but also the “noise” (information from previous trials) must be suppressed

-Certain neurons of the PFC are active only during this delay.56 Lesions of the PFC affect the accuracy of decisions only with respect to tasks that involve delay and the longer the delay, the more severely.57 Consequently, the PFC is not involved in the motor or motivational task parts.
+Certain nerve cells of the PFC are only active during this delay.56 Lesions of the PFC affect the accuracy of decisions only in relation to tasks associated with a delay, and the longer the delay, the more severely.57 Consequently, the PFC is not involved in the motor or motivational parts of the task.
 Working memory function requires moderate neurotransmitter levels in the PFC, which are altered by stress.18

 1.2.2.1.
-Acute high stress deactivates working memory via norepinephrine
+Acute severe stress deactivates working memory via noradrenaline

-Working memory requires an intermediate level of norepinephrine for optimal function.
-Norepinephrine levels that are too low or too high impair working memory.
-This control occurs by means of different affinity norepinephrine receptors: the high-affinity α2-adrenergic receptors and the lower affinity α1- and β-adrenergic receptors.58596061626364 This control mechanism corresponds to the shutdown of the HPA axis after stress response by cortisol by means of the high-affinity mineralocorticoid receptors and the low-affinity glucocorticoid receptors.
+Working memory requires a medium level of noradrenaline for optimal function.
+Noradrenaline levels that are too low or too high impair working memory.
+This control is achieved by means of noradrenaline receptors with different affinities: the high-affinity α2-adrenergic receptors and the low-affinity α1- and β-adrenergic receptors.58596061626364 This control mechanism corresponds to the deactivation of the HPA axis after a stress response by cortisol via the high-affinity mineralocorticoid receptors and the low-affinity glucocorticoid receptors.

-The absence of norepinephrine thus calms the PFC and enables sleep.
-Norepinephrine in moderate doses activates working memory and increases cognitive performance.
-High levels of norepinephrine during stress impair working memory and thus cognitive flexibility.
-Stimulation of α1- and β-adrenergic receptors by very high levels of norepinephrine not only impairs (spatial) working memory but also increases the activity of posterior and subcortical functions that take over behavioral control instead of the PFC during stress.5865 α1-Receptor antagonists prevent the impairment of the PFC by stress.66 In practice, α1-adrenoceptor antagonists are useful in the treatment of PTSD.6768 Similarly, β-adrenoceptor antagonists prevent stress-induced impairment of the PFC,69 e.g., propanolol.70
+The absence of noradrenaline thus calms the PFC and enables sleep.
+Medium doses of noradrenaline activate working memory and increase cognitive performance.
+High noradrenaline levels during stress impair working memory and thus cognitive flexibility.
+Stimulation of α1- and β-adrenergic receptors by very high noradrenaline levels not only impairs (spatial) working memory, but also increases the activity of posterior and subcortical functions that take over behavioral control instead of the PFC during stress.5865 α1-receptor antagonists prevent the impairment of the PFC by stress.66 In practice, α1-adrenoceptor antagonists are helpful in the treatment of PTSD.6768 Similarly, β-adrenoceptor antagonists prevent stress-induced impairment of the PFC,69 e.g. propanolol.70

-Guanfacine, used as a third-line agent for ADHD after MPH and AMP, is an α2-adrenoceptor agonist.
-Guanfacine in ADHD
+Guanfacine, which is used as a third choice drug after MPH and AMP for ADHD, is an α2-adrenoceptor agonist.
+Guanfacine for ADHD

 1.2.2.2.1.
 Acute stress and dopamine in the PFC

-Dopamine shows comparable effects on the PFC as noradrenaline.
-Acute stress induces very high levels of dopamine in the PFC.
-Both very high dopamine levels (via D1 receptors) and very low dopamine levels impair PFC function, especially (spatial) working memory.717273 The impairment of working memory by stress can be avoided by D1 antagonists.6
+Dopamine has similar effects on the PFC as noradrenaline.
+Acute stress induces very high dopamine levels in the PFC.
+Both very high dopamine levels (via D1 receptors) and very low dopamine levels impair the function of the PFC, in particular (spatial) working memory.717273 The impairment of working memory caused by stress can be prevented by D1 antagonists.6

-As with D1, moderate D2 receptor stimulation in the PFC strengthens working memory, whereas very strong D2 receptor stimulation in the PFC impairs working memory74 7576
+As with D1, moderate D2 receptor stimulation in the PFC strengthens working memory, while very strong D2 receptor stimulation in the PFC impairs working memory74 7576

 The same effects of dopamine are already known from various COMT gene polymorphisms.
 COMT controls dopamine degradation in the PFC.
-Those COMT variants that degrade dopamine more slowly are associated with increased susceptibility to stress- or stimulation-induced impairments in working memory.77 See also COMT gene variant influences stress perception in a sex-specific manner
+Those COMT variants that degrade dopamine more slowly are associated with an increased susceptibility to stress- or stimulation-induced impairments of working memory.77 See also COMT gene variant influences gender-specific perception of stress

 1.2.2.2.2.
 Chronic stress and dopamine in the PFC

-Chronic stress decreases dopamine levels in the PFC.78
+Chronic stress reduces the dopamine level in the PFC.78

-In contrast, the change in dopamine or norepinephrine levels to acute stress after preceding by 5-week chronic cold stress in rats did not change fundamentally.
-Prior chronic stress here only slightly reduced the dopamine elevation induced by acute stress, whereas the norepinephrine elevation to acute stress was almost doubled with prior chronic stress.79
+In contrast, the change in dopamine or noradrenaline levels in response to acute stress after 5 weeks of chronic cold stress in rats did not change fundamentally.
+Previous chronic stress only slightly reduced the dopamine increase caused by acute stress, while the noradrenaline increase in response to acute stress was almost doubled with previous chronic stress.79

 1.2.3.
-Interaction of norepinephrine and dopamine in the stress response
+Interaction of noradrenaline and dopamine in the stress response

-Dopamine and norepinephrine complement each other in mediating stress responses and symptoms
+Dopamine and noradrenaline complement each other in mediating stress reactions and stress symptoms

-Norepinephrine at intermediate levels via α2A-receptors increases signal strength to all inputs,64 whereas high levels of norepinephrine reduce firing
+At medium levels, noradrenaline increases signal strength to all inputs via α2A receptors,64 while high levels of noradrenaline reduce firing

 Dopamine, on the other hand, improves signal quality (reduced noise) by reducing neuronal activation/addressing of non-preferred inputs via D1 receptors.71 However, high D1 receptor stimulation suppresses neuron firing for all directions.
 As a result, the neuron loses both its spatial orientation and its responsiveness.71

-Protein kinase C also impairs the PFC.80 Protein kinase-γ and -ε play a role as stress sensors in the brain.81
+Protein kinase C also affects the PFC.80 Protein kinase γ and ε play a role as stress sensors in the brain.81

 This impairment of working memory is a quantitative change in memory functions.